nginxinc/nginx-wiki/source/start/topics/tutorials/solaris_10_u5.rst

    Tarfile <https://cds.sun.com/is-bin/INTERSHOP.enfinity/WFS/CDS-CDS_Developer-Site/en_US/-/USD/ViewProductDetail-Start?ProductRef=SSST9-120-T99M@CDS-CDS_Developer>`__

-We will use the second option, as it has the necessary file, plus some additional packages , which we won't need in our procedure.After you have downloaded the SunStudio12ml­-solaris­-x86­-200709­-ii.tar.bz2 , we will extract it as follows :
+We will use the second option, as it has the necessary file, plus some additional packages, which we won't need in our procedure.
+After you have downloaded the SunStudio12ml­-solaris­-x86­-200709­-ii.tar.bz2, we will extract it as follows :

 .. code-block:: bash